-Version Date Changes V1.0 2019-05-16 ■ First version V1.1 2019-12-13 As part of the Episodes Design Feedback Session held on May 21, 2019: ■ DBR: Updated section 4.7 to include episodes new to performance in 2020: acute gastroenteritis, acute kidney and ureter stones, and cystourethroscopy.■ Configuration file: Add additional list of global exclusions that apply to all episodes.
+V3.0 2019-12-13 As part of the Episodes Design Feedback Session held on May 21, 2019: ■ DBR: Updated section 4.7 to include episodes new to performance in 2020: acute gastroenteritis, acute kidney and ureter stones, and cystourethroscopy. ■ Configuration file: Add additional list of global exclusions that apply to all episodes.
 This list will exclude patients with rare, high-cost conditions, such as paralysis and coma.
-V2.0 2020-12-18 As part of the Episodes Design Feedback Session held on May 20, 2020: ■ DBR: Updated Sections 2.3.6, 3.4.1, 4.6, and the Glossary to reflect that episodes for which the quarterback is an FQHC or RHC are excluded.
+V3.1 2020-04-30 ■ Configuration File: Replace Clinical Classification Software (CCS) group code references under the 'Clinical - Cardiac Arrest', 'Clinical - Multiple Sclerosis', 'Clinical - Cystic fibrosis', and 'Clinical - Spinal cord injury' subdimensions with corresponding ICD-10 diagnosis codes under '06 - Identify Excluded Episodes' design dimension.
+The corresponding ICD-10 diagnosis codes are based on the update to the CCS group code methodology, known as the Clinical Classification Software Refined (CCSR).
+V4.0 2020-12-18 As part of the Episodes Design Feedback Session held on May 20, 2020: ■ The HIV episode was moved to informational only reporting, beginning with the 2021 performance period.
+This means that providers will not be subject to gain sharing or risk sharing payments for this episode.
+Providers with this episode will receive quarterly episodes that will allow them to track cost and quality performance for informational purposes. ■ DBR: Updated Sections 2.3.6, 3.4.1, 4.6, and the Glossary to reflect that episodes for which the quarterback is an FQHC or RHC are excluded. ■ Configuration file: Removed codes under the "Business - FQHC/RHC" subdimension since the exclusion now occurs at the quarterback level.
+V4.1 2021-09-03 ■ DBR: Updated section 2.3.6 to exclude episodes that have a diagnosis of COVID-19 or pneumonia due to COVID-19. ■ Configuration file: Add codes that define exclusion for COVID-19 and pneumonia due to COVID-19.
+V5.0 2021-12-17 As part of the Episodes Design Feedback Session held on May 19, 2021:

-Version Date Changes ■ Configuration file: Removed codes under the "Business - FQHC/RHC" subdimension since the exclusion now occurs at the quarterback level.
-V2.1 2021-09-03 ■ DBR: Updated section 2.3.6 to exclude episodes that have a diagnosis of COVID-19 or pneumonia due to COVID-19. ■ Configuration file: Add codes that define exclusion for COVID-19 and pneumonia due to COVID-19.
-V3.0 2021-12-17 As part of the Episodes Design Feedback Session held on May 19, 2021: ■ DBR: An episode is excluded if the patient has a diagnosis related to COVID-19. ■ DBR: Updated the 'Difference in Average MED/day' gain-sharing quality metric to the percentage of valid episodes that have a difference in MED that is less than or equal to 3.0, as opposed to the average difference across all valid episodes.
-V4.0 2022-12-29 As part of the Episodes Design Feedback Session held on May 11, 2022: ■ Configuration file: Removed invalidated codes and the addition of new or revised codes related to configuration file maintenance.
-V5.0 2023-12-20 As part of the Episodes Design Feedback Session held on March 23, 2023: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance.
-V6.0 2024-12-31 As part of the Episodes Design Feedback Session held on March 28, 2024: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance. ■ Configuration file and Summary reformatted for accessibility.
+■ DBR: An episode is excluded if the patient has a diagnosis related to COVID-19.
+V6.0 2022-12-29 As part of the Episodes Design Feedback Session held on May 11, 2022: ■ Configuration file: Removed invalidated codes and the addition of new or revised codes related to configuration file maintenance.
+V7.0 2023-12-20 As part of the Episodes Design Feedback Session held on March 23, 2023: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance.
+V8.0 2024-12-31 As part of the Episodes Design Feedback Session held on March 28, 2024: ■ Configuration file and Summary reformatted for accessibility ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance.